 Players who miss three series over the course of the regular season will be considered to have abandoned their team, and a free agent replacement may be assigned.

 Drafted players who abandon, quit, or are kicked from their teams may not stand in or become free agents.

 Players drafted to other teams in the same division may stand in only if no other replacement is available.
 Admins must be notified of all cross-team standins.

 Players drafted to teams in other divisions may stand in if they do not have a concurrent match and they satisfy the MMR requirements.

 A permissible standin is one whose recorded MMR is less than or equal to the MMR the team player was drafted at.
 If there is reason to believe a standin's MMR has increased substantially from when it was recorded (e.g. their badge has gone up significantly) the Admins may request an updated MMR screenshot and adjust their recorded MMR accordingly.

 Teams consist of 6 players in order to reduce reliance on standins.
 If five of your six players are present for a match, Captains are encouraged to play their five players in both games unless it would create a substantial competitive disadvantage.
-Admins reserve the right to deny any standin request deemed inappropriate.
+Admins reserve the right to deny or allow any standin request if deemed appropriate. `